 - A Brief History of the Study of Greek Mythology: Read this academic paper to learn about how these stories have been passed on and studied from ancient times to the present day.

-- Atlantis: Fact or Fiction: One of the most famous and enduring myths of ancient Greece is that there was a city swallowed by the sea.
+- A Closer Look: Is Plato’s Story of Atlantis a Myth?: One of the most famous and enduring myths of ancient Greece is that there was a city swallowed by the sea.
 Learn more here.

 - Ancient Greece: Gods and Goddesses: Read all about Greek mythological figures, including symbols and celebrations associated with them, on this site from The British Museum.

 - The Gods in Ancient Greece: Learn about the origins of Greek Gods in ancient Greece on this page.

 - The Myths and Legends of Ancient Greece and Rome: This e-book delves into both Greek and Roman myths and places them in their historical contexts.